 Git installed: git --version

-Python environment with pip: python --version && pip --version
+Python 3 with venv and pip: python3 --version && pip3 --version

 Sufficient storage space (>50GB for models and checkpoints): df -h